 Step 2: If Not on the USML, Check the CCL

-Items not on the USML may still require an EAR license if they're on the Commerce Control List.
-The CCL uses Export Control Classification Numbers (ECCNs) — a 5-character code like "5A002" that determines what controls apply and to which destinations.
-Categories include electronics, computers, telecommunications, sensors, and materials.
+Not on the USML?
+It might still be on the Commerce Control List.
+The CCL uses Export Control Classification Numbers (ECCNs)—codes like "5A002" that tell you what controls and which countries are affected.
+Electronics, computers, sensors, materials—all covered.

 Step 3: EAR99 — The Default